2020–2023 North American drought: Southeast

 By June 2021, moderate drought conditions had developed in Virginia, North Carolina, South Carolina and Florida.
 Drought in North Carolina peaked in early December 2021.

 Mexico

 As of April 2021, Mexico was facing one of the most widespread droughts in its history, with 85% of the country experiencing drought conditions.

-As of March/April 2022, 30% of Mexico, especially northern, still has serious, critical and major drought problems.
+As of April 2022, 30% of Mexico, especially the northern region, still has serious, critical and major drought problems.

 Canada

 As of spring 2021, extreme drought threatened the southern corners of Manitoba and Saskatchewan after an abnormally dry fall and winter.
+In June of 2023, some parts of the Great Plains saw a drought that according to the Canadian Drought Monitor was a one in fifty year occurrence.